lurimm/my-portfolio/README.md

-A website that talks about Luis Rincon.
+A website that describes Luis Rincon.